Religion in the Twenty-first Century

 'Nations under God: The Geopolitics of Faith in the Twenty-First Century' is a timely contribution to the on-going discussion on religion and politics.
 The volume brings together over thirty leading scholars from a variety of disciplines such as political science, international relations theory, sociology, theology, anthropology, and geography.
 Utilising case studies, empirical investigations, and theoretical examinations, this book focuses on the complex roles that religions play in world affairs.
 It seeks to move beyond the simplistic narratives and overly impassioned polemics which swamp the discourse on the subject in the media, on the internet, and in popular nonfiction, by acting as a vessel for scholarly research on religion.
 The book presents a balanced analysis of the multifaceted roles taken on by religions, and religious actors, in global politics.
 Contributors: Stephen Dawson, Jodok Troy, Gertjan Dijkink, John A. Rees, Mark S. Cladis, Fabio Petito, Linda Woodhead, Jonathan Fox, Brendan Sweetman, Don Handelman, Scott W. Hibbard, Ruy Llera Blanes, Fang-long Shih, Kaarina Aitamurto, Mona Kanwal Sheikh, Lee Marsden, Shireen T. Hunter, Nilay Saiya, Dan G. Cox, Pauline Kollontai, Franc ois Foret, James L. Guth, Brent F. Nelsen, Paul S. Rowe, J. Paul Martin, Allen D. Hertzke, Ishtiaq Ahmed, Jonathan Benthall, Elizabeth Shakman Hurd and Timothy Fitzgerald."

-Title Religion in the 21st Century PDF eBook
+Title Rhetoric and Religion in the Twenty-First Century PDF eBook

 Genre Religion

-Download Religion in the 21st Century Book in PDF, Epub and Kindle
+Download Rhetoric and Religion in the Twenty-First Century Book in PDF, Epub and Kindle